yuyehara/GEOG489/GEOG489_2017spring_syllabus.md

 For the course project topics, you can select from a set of suggested projects, or expand on an existing lab assignment, or even develop your own project.

 Project deliverable and timeline are:
-*	1st project proposal: 1 page or ~500 words.
+*	Project proposal: 1 page or ~500 words.
 Due week 7
-*	2nd project proposal: ~1500 words.
-Due week 9
-*	Project progress meeting: week 10
+*	Project Report: Due Week 15
-*	Poster: week 15
+* 	Poster submission: Week 15
-*	Powerpoint presentation: weeks 16-17.
+* 	Project presentation: Weeks 16-17

 The details of project topics, requirements, and deliverables are described in the lecture slides.